runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/112500643/197099386-b8dd41cb-7bcf-4046-913a-e8d923196354.png">

 Using the [requests module](https://pypi.org/project/requests/) within Python, I was able to obtain valuable information on almost 2000 University's throughout the U.S. via the College Scoreboard government API.
 However, any resource that allows for API calls will work following a similar process, such as using R's [httr](https://httr.r-lib.org/) and [jsonlite](https://www.rdocumentation.org/packages/jsonlite/versions/1.8.2) packages.
 As noted on the College Scorecard website, this data is free and easily accessible by anyone.

-Additionally, as I was working to collect desirable data from the API, I found an extremely helpful [GitHub repos](https://github.com/kiseki1107/College-Scorecard-Data-Analysis) from [Clarence Li (kiseki1107)](https://github.com/kiseki1107) which outlined the keys he used to get desired data values from the API.
+As I was working to collect desirable data from the API, I found an extremely helpful [GitHub repos](https://github.com/kiseki1107/College-Scorecard-Data-Analysis) from [Clarence Li (kiseki1107)](https://github.com/kiseki1107) which outlined the keys he used to get desired data values from the API.
 I used his framework for my own data collection, outlined in more detail in Step 3 below.

+Steps for collecting data from this wonderful resource are outlined below.

 ## Step 1: Optain API URL and API key